atom/atom/docs/configuring-and-extending.md

 # Configuring Atom

-Atom provides a globally-available configuration database that both the core system and extensions look to for user- and language-specific settings.
-A simple use of the database is to set things like your font-size and whether you want Atom to hide files ignored by Git.
-You can assign these settings by editing `config.cson` in your `.atom` directory:
+Atom loads configuration settings from the `config.cson` file in your `~/.atom` directory, which contains CoffeeScript-style JSON:

 ```coffeescript
 core: